danishjai/SauceDemo-on-Cypress/README.md

 - `/cypress/fixtures` - Contains a set of data that can be used by the script
 - `/cypress/screenshots` - Contains the screenshot for when a test case fails.
 This folder is ignored by git since it's not necessary to be included in the repository
 - `/cypress/support` - Contains custom command files for the end to end scripts.
 Reusable functions are put in here for more readable & manageable code

+# How to Run
+- Clone the repository
+- Open CMD or Terminal and navigate to the project folder
+- Enter in the command `npx cypress run --headed`